 Children who come from low-income families and who have severe problems caused by cerebral palsy should be able to get SSI disability benefits.
 This article addresses Social Security benefits for children with CP.
 For information on adults, see our article on how adults with CP can qualify for Social Security disability.

 Social Security's listing for childhood cerebral palsy is listing 111.07.
-Children with severe motor dysfunction will qualify automatically for SSI, while those with less severe motor dysfunction will need to show an additional impairment to qualify.
-Children whose CP causes only slight impairments will not qualify for SSI.
+Children with severe motor dysfunction should automatically qualify automatically for SSI, but children whose CP causes only slight impairments will not qualify for SSI.

 Social Security has a list of serious disabilities that may qualify an individual to receive disability benefits faster.
 Cerebral palsy with severe impairments is one of the disorders that entitles an applicant to presumptive disability benefits.
 If your child has cerebral palsy and severe difficulty walking, speaking, or using his hands or arms, then he may qualify for presumptive disability benefits, which are advanced payments of SSI.
 To apply for presumptive disability benefits, you can contact the Social Security field office nearest you or you can call Social Security at 800-772-1213.